jonathanseneris/solo/_PRESS-RELEASE.md

   > Make a profile and start tracking.

 ## Customer Quote ##
-  > "Before IOUONE, I was vacuuming a disporportionate amount of the time, but I never knew it until I started keeping a ledger on my wife and kids.
-Now I'm divorced. [...Thanks IOUONE!] "
+  > "Before UOMEONE, I was vacuuming a disporportionate amount of the time, but I never knew it until I started keeping a ledger on my wife and kids and their daily activities.
+Now I'm divorced.
+Thanks?"

 ## Closing and Call to Action ##
-  > "Sign up for IOUONE and get what's coming to you."
+  > "Sign up for UOMEONE and get what's coming to you."